 Our research makes several contributions to the entrepreneurship literature.
-First, despite increased awareness of the institutional determinants of entrepreneurship (Baumol, 1990; De Clercq, Lim, & Oh, 2013), the role of historical dimensions in shaping EGA has not previously been explored.
-Moreover, while research on African entrepreneurship is growing (Acs et al., 2013; Daspit & Long, 2014; Khayesi, George, & Antonakis, 2014; Kuada, 2015; Nyantakyi, 2016; Rooks, Klyver, & Sserwanga, 2014; Scott, Dolan, Johnstone-Louis, Sugden, & Wu, 2012), no one has as yet considered the role of historical factors and how they combine with geographic ones to explain EGA on that continent.
-Our approach builds on the premise that an analytically structured history (Rowlinson et al., 2014) can enhance explanations of the difference in EGA between countries.
-By integrating analytically structured histories within entrepreneurship studies, we build on previous research about the historical origins of economic development in Africa (Austin, 2008; Hough & Grier, 2015; Michalopoulos & Papaioannou, 2018; Woolcock, Szreter, & Rao, 2011) and follow the call for a greater awareness of history in business studies by Wadhwani (2016a, 2016b), Lippmann and Aldrich (2014, 2016), and the recent special issue on historical entrepreneurship in this journal (Gartner et al., forthcoming).
-The latter highlight the relative scarcity of work that explore the relationship between broad processes of socioeconomic change and entrepreneurship, one of the areas to which the journal seeks to contribute.
+First, despite increased awareness of the institutional determinants of entrepreneurship (e.g. Baumol, 1990; De Clercq, Lim and Oh, 2013), the role of historical dimensions in shaping entrepreneurial growth aspirations has not previously been explored.
+Moreover, while research on African entrepreneurship is growing (Scott et al., 2012; Acs, Szerb and Jackson, 2013; Daspit and Long, 2014; Khayesi, George and Antonakis, 2014; Rooks, Klyver and Sserwanga, 2014; Kuada, 2015; Nyantakyi, 2016), no one has as yet considered the role of historical factors and how they combine with geographic ones to explain entrepreneurial growth aspirations on that continent.
+Our approach builds on the premise that an analytically structured history (Rowlinson, Hassard and Decker, 2014) can enhance explanations of the difference in entrepreneurial growth aspirations between countries.
+By integrating analytically structured histories within entrepreneurship studies, we build on previous research about the historical origins of economic development in Africa (Austin, 2008; Woolcock, Szreter and Rao, 2011; Hough and Grier, 2015; Michalopoulos and

+Papaioannou, 2018) and follow the call for a greater awareness of history in business studies by Wadhwani (2016a, 2016b), Lippmann and Aldrich (2014, 2016) and the recent special issue on historical entrepreneurship in this journal (Gartner et al., forthcoming).
+The latter highlight the relative scarcity of work that explore the relationship between broad processes of socio-economic change and entrepreneurship, one of the areas to which the journal seeks to contribute.

 We are also the first entrepreneurship researchers to address this question by integrating fsQCA with historical analysis.
-As recommended by Ragin, we therefore aim "to make sense out of different cases by piecing evidence together in a manner sensitive to chronology and by offering limited historical generalizations that are both objectively possible and cognizant of enabling conditions and limiting means-of context."
-(Ragin, 2014, p.
-3) This methodology, in conjunction with historical case studies, produces a rich set of insights on the deeply rooted, context-related factors of entrepreneurial aspirations.
-Clearly, our work is only a preliminary step in this direction, and opportunities for both more nuanced analysis and for application to other emerging market regions abound.
+As recommended by Ragin, we therefore aim 'to make sense out of different cases by piecing evidence together in a manner sensitive to chronology and by offering limited historical generalisations that are both objectively possible and cognizant of enabling conditions and limiting means - of context.'
+(Ragin, 2014: 3) This methodology, in conjunction with historical case studies, produces a rich set of insights on the deeply rooted, context-related factors of entrepreneurial aspirations.
+Clearly our work is only a preliminary step in this direction, and opportunities for both more nuanced analysis and for application to other emerging market regions abound.
 This more nuanced analysis naturally leads to historical research, which has the potential significantly to enrich entrepreneurial theorizing.

-Our analysis raises new questions for the entrepreneurship literature, leading us to call for a shift toward an appreciation of the impact of complex configurations on entrepreneurial activity.
-Thus, in contrast to traditional regression-based analysis, our approach implies mapping the alternative historical and geographic configurations that can lead to high-aspiration entrepreneurship.
+Our analysis raises new questions for the entrepreneurship literature, leading us to call for a shift towards an appreciation of the impact of complex configurations on entrepreneurial activity.
+Thus, in contrast to traditional regression-based analysis, our approach implies mapping the alternative historical and geographic configurations that can lead to high aspiration entrepreneurship.
 In the context of SSA, we posit that the relevant dimensions that form these configurations should draw upon elements of geography, colonial, and postcolonial histories.